The cost of solar panels

 Solar panel costs are now at a point where it is possible to pay back a good quality system within five years.
 The exact solar payback calculation depends on where you live, and how much and when you use electricity.

-Solar panel prices include the cost of the panels, installation, GST and your rebate.
+Solar panel prices include the cost of the panels, installation, GST and the federal government rebate.

 System size: | 3kW | 5kW | 6.6kW | 10kW |